1 The Illuminated Syncer:

 It's not just about adjusting exercise intensity with the menstrual cycle; there's a more significant factor at play – Cyclical Nutrition for Exercise Performance, Recovery and PMS management.
 To comprehend why this aspect matters more than just altering exercise intensity, consider the role of glycogen, the stored muscle sugar.
 The nuanced understanding of how we use carbs differently throughout the cycle provides a holistic perspective on how nutritional choices impact exercise effectiveness, highlighting the inadequacy of focusing solely on cyclical exercise intensity.

+This study in the Journal of the International Society of Sports Nutrition, published in 2021 calls for the personalization of cyclical nutrition for women in sports.
+The research article shows us that glycogen utilization changes throughout the cycle (chart - Wohlgemuth), so our ability to get that last rep in hinges on our ability to use glycogen. (add media of a woman lifting last rep).
 To summarize this research: the emerging evidence emphasizes the need for sex-specific nutritional strategies for active females, considering physiological differences influenced by sex hormones throughout life stages and menstrual cycle phases.
 While individualization based on specific goals is crucial, this review underscores the universality of basic requirements.
 The call for future research highlights the current lack of comprehensive studies on female-specific nutritional strategies for health, performance, and body composition, urging a more thorough understanding in the field for personal trainers to better support their female clients' unique nutritional needs.

 So as you already know, our ability to change our body composition is contingent on our ability to build muscle…and our ability to build muscle is contingent on our ability to go to failure or near failure on exercise.
 In this process muscle glycogen (stored muscle sugar) is hugely important.
 And so too is restoring and replenishing muscle glycogen with nutrition.